mcagriaktas/End-to-End-Streaming-Filter-Project/README.md

 # Handling Streaming Data with Apache Spark Reading with Druid and Dashboarding with Superset

+Hello everyone.
+In this project, I'll demonstrate how to filter streaming data using Apache Kafka.
+We'll store our raw data in a topic called raw_data, which contains data for 10,000 users and 1,000,000 processes.
+The raw data will be consumed and processed using three Kafka brokers.
+During this process, we will retrieve the raw data with Scala Spark and filter it into three different topics:
+- If the balance is less than 500, we'll produce it to the low topic.
+- If the balance is between 500 and 2000, we'll produce it to the mid topic.
+- For balances above 2000, we'll produce to the high topic.

+Once the streaming starts, we will also read from the low, mid and high topics using Apache Druid.
+These three topics will be combined in Apache Druid.
+I will demonstrate how to create a new table in Druid, which can be queried using SQL.
+This is beneficial for data analytics teams, should they need it.
+Additionally, we will create a streaming dashboard in Superset.
+Apache Druid plays a crucial role in this process, as it enables us to efficiently analyze and visualize the data.

 | Software               | Description                    | Version   | UI-Ports                             |
 |------------------------|--------------------------------|-----------|---------------------------------------|
 | Superset               | Data visualization tool       |4.0.2     | 8088                                 |